exasol/ai-lab/doc/user_guide/ami_usage.md

 ## Overview

 1. Create a Security Group with open inbound ports for `ssh` (22) and `Jupyter` (8888)
-2. Starter the EC-2 instance
+2. Start the EC-2 instance

 ## Step-by-step